Sony WH-1000XM6 review: unbeatable

 Recommended Stories

 The EQ itself has also been upgraded.
 This seems to be a specific feature for the Sony WH-1000XM6 — you get access to more bands, and more control over the bass frequencies, instead of everything being piled in a single "Clear Bass" slider, as it is on older flagships.
 On the surface, this EQ doesn't look as "advanced" as the one on the Nothing Headphone (1) — the latter gave you fine access to which frequencies you are adjusting, as well the width of a band.
 However, Nothing's EQ is more looks and less effectiveness, as boosting one frequency lowers the rest in a weird way.
-The EQ of the Sony headphones clearly attacks the specific frequencies you are adjusting, boosting and cutting just them.
+The EQ of the Sony headphones clearly attacks the specific frequencies you are adjusting, boosting and cutting only them, in a very musical way.

 These do support Sony's DSEE Extreme.
 It's an "audio upscaling algorithm" that supposedly takes lower bitrate audio and reconstructs it for more fidelity before it hits your ears.
 I am typically skeptical of how much of this you can hear.
 It may be placebo, but for me — DSEE Extreme improved dynamics and the "openness" (bottom- and high-end) of the sound very slightly.
 I mean so slightly that I am wondering if it was placebo or not.
 Feel free to keep it always on, but be aware that it does drain battery a bit faster — maybe keep it off when traveling.